-Accelerated Approval Pathway and Regenerative Medicine Advanced Therapy Designation

-The FDA may grant accelerated approval to a product for a serious or life-threatening condition that provides meaningful therapeutic advantage to patients over existing treatments based upon a determination that the product has an effect on a surrogate endpoint that is reasonably likely to predict clinical benefit.
+Accelerated Approval Pathway and Regenerative Medicine Advanced Therapy Designation that the product has an effect on a surrogate endpoint that is reasonably likely to predict clinical benefit.
 The FDA may also grant accelerated approval for such a condition when the product has an effect on an intermediate clinical endpoint that can be measured earlier than an effect on irreversible morbidity or mortality, or IMM, and that is reasonably likely to predict an effect on IMM or other clinical benefit, taking into account the severity, rarity or prevalence of the condition and the availability or lack of alternative treatments.
 Products granted accelerated approval must meet the same statutory standards for safety and effectiveness as those granted traditional approval.